Sumamigren, 100 mg 2 pcs

 Overdose

-In case of overdose, the patient should be observed for 10 h, providing symptomatic therapy as required.
+In case of overdose, the patient should be observed for 10 hours, providing symptomatic therapy as necessary.

-There are no data on the effect of hemodialysis or peritoneal dialysis on the plasma concentration of sumatriptan.
+There are no data on the effect of hemodialysis or peritoneal dialysis on plasma concentrations of sumatriptan.

 ---|---|